 A student's academic standing is reviewed at the end of each course.
 In order to pass each course, a student must receive a minimum academic grade of C (70% in Level I and 77% in Level II) and, when a clinical component exists, meet clinical course objectives.
 Thus, failure in any one or combination of these course components will constitute failure of the course.
 In order to progress from one course to the next, a student must pass each course with a minimum grade of C and pass the ATI Content Mastery Test (where applicable).
-For failing ATI Content Mastery Test on the first attempt, the student will be placed on Academic Probation for the next course.
+For failing ATI Content Mastery Test on the first attempt, the student will be required to complete focus review before being allowed a second attempt.
+Failure in the second attempt will result in dismissal from the program with one option to re-apply to return to program.